 From watching Bill's workout I can let you know that his conditioning is at the elite athlete level.
 We videoed the entire leg workout as Bill would normally do it, in one workout session.

-In addition to this, after the legs workout Bill went on to perform his abdominal workout, which we will be included in the next article along with some of Bill's nutrition tips here at Bodybuilding.com.
+In addition to this, after the legs workout, Bill went on to perform his abdominal workout, which is included in the next article along with some of Bill's nutrition tips here at Bodybuilding.com.

 Lower Legs Exercises